 Will full frame make you a better photographer?

 In my work I use a Canon 7DmkII and a Canon 5DmkIV, which are crop sensor and full frame respectively.
 I use them interchangeably because both have excellent image quality and color reproduction.
-I use the 5DmkIV if I am shooting bodyscapes or anything in lower light and I use the 7D when I (try to) shoot sports or wildlife.
+My main camera is the 5DmkIV if I am shooting bodyscapes or anything in lower light and the 7D when I (try to) shoot sports or wildlife.
 I have done numerous a/b comparisons using the same effective focal length (35mm on crop and 50mm on full frame) and have found the image quality generally the same.
 The big differences are when I am looking to shoot bokeh (blurry backgrounds) in a portrait or shooting landscapes.

 Will a full frame camera make you a better photographer?
 No. will it bring your image quality from amateur to pro?
 In most cases no. If you don’t specifically know why you need a full frame camera, I would say that learning more about your gear and specifically about light will be a better use of your time and money to achieve better image quality.
 I didn’t buy my first full frame camera until I had learned everything about my crop sensor camera.
 I had a specific need for the full frame camera to shoot better quality images in low light and wider scenes on my landscape work.
 Jump in to buying a full frame camera when you know why you need it and you know when you are ready as opposed to some belief that a full frame rig will make you a pro.